slash212121/NLP/README.md

 While this way of encoding words into vector representations is a huge step forward, there still exists problems: This model still takes up a lot of computing power.
 This is mainly caused by the way this model is trained.
 Since this model makes a vector representation by going through every word in this dataset, training takes up a long time.

+So the Word2Vec method incorporates two methods to speed up the training process.
+Negative sampling and Heirarchical Soft-Max.